ashyAU/Revolt-API-Kotlin/README.md

-This projects purpose is to map out https://api.revolt.chat in Kotlin.
-This will allow for future projects to take a more streamlined approach.
-Including federation.
+## Revolt API Kotlin
+The purpose of this project is to create a more streamlined approach utilizing the API with Kotlin, with seperate packages being available depending on the type of data you need.
+All API requests are developed using Ktor and OKHttp.